Materials Engineer specializing in the structural integrity and durability of metallic alloys.

 • I have developed the hydrogen microprint technique in-house to study the preferential hydrogen sites in steels.

-My expertise covers a range of advanced methods for materials and hydrogen characterization:
+My expertise covers a range of advanced methods for materials characterization:

-• Microstructural Characterization: Light Optical Microscopy (LOM), Scanning Electron Microscopy (SEM), Electron Backscatter Diffraction (EBSD), Energy Dispersive X-ray Spectroscopy (EDS), and X-ray Diffraction (XRD).
-I also integrated Positron Annihilation Spectroscopy (PAS) results from a collaboration with SCK to complement microstructural insights.
+• Microstructural Characterization: Light Optical Microscopy (LOM), Scanning Electron Microscopy (SEM), Electron Backscatter Diffraction (EBSD), Energy Dispersive X-ray Spectroscopy (EDS), X-ray Diffraction (XRD) and Positron Annihilation Spectroscopy (PAS).

-• Hydrogen Characterization Techniques: Electrochemical Hydrogen Permeation, Thermal Desorption Spectroscopy (TDS), electrochemical hydrogen charging, gaseous hydrogen charging setups, and the hydrogen microprinting technique.
+• Hydrogen Characterization: Electrochemical Hydrogen Permeation, Thermal Desorption Spectroscopy (TDS), electrochemical hydrogen charging, gaseous hydrogen charging setups, and the hydrogen microprinting technique.

 Academic Contributions and Recognition 🎓